produvia/kryptos/README.md

 The functionality of the paltform is exposed through various CLI commands.

 Each command simulates a trading strategy by running pre-built or dynamically built trading algorithms via [enigma-catalyst](https://github.com/enigmampc/catalyst).
-The algorithm(s) will run using global configuration values and  plot various measurements of the algorithms performance.

 Before running the commands, ensure your virtualenv is activated: